John Carnegie (Jacobite): Early life

+Career

+In 1703, he was admitted as an advocate.

 At the 1708 general election Carnegie was returned as the Member of Parliament (MP) for Forfar, the county's first representative to the House of Commons of Great Britain.
 He was returned again for Forfar at the 1710 general election and in 1713.

 In 1714 he was appointed Solicitor General for Scotland but was only in post for 6 months.
 At the 1715 general election, he was returned as MP for Forfar.
 He took part in the Jacobite rising of 1715, for which he was expelled from the House of Commons in 1716.

+Personal life

+On 6 November 1707, he married Margaret Skene, daughter of James Skene of Grange and Kirkcaldy, Fife.
+After her father's death, her mother, Anna or Agnes Skene, remarried to Patrick Moncreiff, MP for Scotland and Fife.
+Together, they were the parents of two sons: